-Overcoming an opiate addiction can feel like an impossible mountain to climb.
+Overcoming an opioid addiction can feel like an impossible mountain to climb.
 When people try to quit cold turkey on their own, they’ll often experience the initial withdrawal stages which can cause them to return to their old habits.
-The good news is that there’s a safer, more systematic approach to beating an opioid addiction.
+The good news is that there’s a safer, more systematic approach to beating an opioid addiction at Atlanta Detox Center.

-You can rest easy knowing our medical detox facility has a wide range of opioid addiction treatment options from which our therapists can select to help you recover from your addiction illness to opiates.
+You can rest easy knowing our medical detox facility has a wide range of opioid addiction rehab options from which our therapists can select to help you recover from your addiction illness to opioids.
 As a top opioid addiction treatment rehab, we are able to maintain a caring professional staff that includes some of the best opioid addiction treatment specialists in the industry.
+Find out more about our opioid addiction treatment program today by calling 470.450.2355 or filling out our online contact form.

-In case you are not clear what we are referring to when we say opiates, we thought it prudent to mention some of the more prominent opiates that are currently ravaging the country.
-The most common opiates come in the form of prescription painkillers.
-In this category, you will find drugs like Percocet, OxyContin, Vicodin, and Lortab among others.
 Prescription painkillers create special problems because they have a viable place in the medical community for treating moderate to severe pain issues.
-On the illicit drug side of the ledger, you will find opiates like heroin and the ever-dangerous fentanyl.
+On the illicit drug side of the ledger, you will find opioids like heroin and the ever-dangerous fentanyl.
 If you are dealing with addiction symptoms on this side of the ledger, we cannot stress enough how important it is that you get yourself into treatment as soon as possible.

 There’s more at risk here than you may realize.
-Opiates are effective for pain relief, but when a person takes them repeatedly over time, they have a high risk of causing physical dependence and tolerance, which can lead to addiction.
+Opioids are effective for pain relief, but when a person takes them repeatedly over time, they have a high risk of causing physical dependence and tolerance, leading to addiction.
 The physical dependence on a drug means that a person’s brain structure and brain chemicals have altered to accommodate the drug.
-When the person stops using opiates, their body has to adapt to not having the drug in the body, which results in withdrawal symptoms.
-Some examples of opiates and opioids include opium, morphine, heroin, codeine, fentanyl, oxymorphone.
+When the person stops using opioids, their body has to adapt to not having the drug in the body, which results in withdrawal symptoms.
+Some examples of opioids include:

-Opiates, including prescription medications and heroin, can cause withdrawal symptoms several hours after the last dose.
-The severity of a person’s symptoms will depend on the dosage of opiates that they were using and how suddenly they are coming off the drug.
-The type of opiate also affects the symptoms that people experience.
-Short-acting opiates, such as heroin, can produce more intense symptoms in a shorter time frame, whereas long-acting opiates, such as methadone, can take up to 30 hours from the last dose to cause any symptoms.
+Opioids, including prescription medications and heroin, can cause withdrawal symptoms several hours after the last dose.
+The severity of a person’s symptoms will depend on the dosage of opioids they were using and how suddenly they are coming off the drug.
+The type of opioid also affects the symptoms that people experience.
+Short-acting opioids, such as heroin, can produce more intense symptoms in a shorter time frame, whereas long-acting opioids, such as methadone, can take up to 30 hours from the last dose to cause any symptoms.
 Symptoms occur as a result of the body’s detoxification from the drug.

-Common symptoms include aching muscles, stomach pain, anxiety or agitation, increased heart rate, fever and chills, nausea and vomiting, diarrhea, tremors, and depression.
-Symptoms can be mild or severe and can depend on the person’s overall health including any medical conditions, drug use including the extent and duration, environment, family history of addiction.
+Symptoms can be mild or severe and can depend on the person’s overall health, including any medical conditions, the extent and duration of drug use, environment, family history of addiction.

 Some withdrawal symptoms last longer than others.
-The timeline below shows what a person should expect to experience in the week after they stop taking opiates:
+A timeline shows what a person should expect to experience in the week after they stop taking opioids.

 6–12 HOURS OR 30 HOURS AFTER THE LAST DOSE

-According to the American Addiction Centers, people who have been taking short-acting opiates will start experiencing symptoms 6–12 hours after their last dose.
-People who have been taking long-acting opiates may experience symptoms after 30 hours.
+According to the American Addiction Centers, people who have been taking short-acting opioids will start experiencing symptoms 6–12 hours after their last dose.
+People who have been taking long-acting opioids may experience symptoms after 30 hours.
 These initial symptoms may include muscle aches, a runny nose, difficulty sleeping, excessive yawning, anxiety, increased heart rates, sweating, fever, and hypertension.

-Symptoms will be at their most intense 72 hours after a final dose, and they can last for a week or more.
-Late withdrawal symptoms can include diarrhea, vomiting, nausea, cravings for opiate drugs, stomach pain and depression.
-Psychological symptoms and cravings for opiate drugs can last for longer than a week.
+Symptoms will be at their most intense seventy-two hours after a final dose at an opioid addiction rehab center, and they can last for a week or more.
+Late withdrawal symptoms can include diarrhea, vomiting, nausea, cravings for opiate drugs, stomach pain, and depression.
+Psychological symptoms and cravings for opiate drugs can last longer than a week.
 A team of healthcare professionals can help people through these withdrawal symptoms.
 People who undergo an opiate detox under medical supervision typically experience symptoms for 5–7 days.

 Now for the Good News

-When choosing an opioid detox program, here are the three important things to look for:
+When choosing an opioid detox program, there are the critical things to look for, which include:

-Withdrawal can be uncomfortable and in some cases dangerous.
-And while nobody should self-administer a medical detox, they also shouldn’t attempt beating the painful withdrawal stages without medical assistance.
+Withdrawal can be uncomfortable and, in some cases, dangerous.
+And while nobody should self-administer a medical detox, they shouldn’t attempt beating the painful withdrawal stages without medical assistance.
 A successful opioid detox program should be supervised by dedicated professionals at every step, monitoring vital signs, administering medication as needed, and guiding you through the first steps to recovery.

 Nobody wants to be surrounded by people who are constantly trying to “fix” them.
 You want to be around people who are just like you, who understand you and what you’re going through.
 One of the keys to a successful recovery is being part of a community of people who’ve been in your shoes and come out clean on the other side.
 These people can show you the exact steps you need to take to get back on track (and stay there).